ingMychal/roma-paradigm-generator/README.md

 # Roma Paradigm Generator (RPG)

-This tool generates Roma language paradigms based on input words.
+This tool generates Roma language (East Slovak Romani) paradigms based on input words.
 It works as an offline extension of [romskyslovnik.online](https://romskyslovnik.online/) and the current version supports noun paradigms generation.
 Verbs will be added soon.
 #### Disclaimer: The underlying data used in this project is not owned by the author, and only a limited sample is provided in the SRO.xml file for demonstration purposes.